carolinan/Billie/readme.txt

 === Billie ===
 Contributors: Poena
 Requires at least: 5.0
-Tested up to: 5.4
+Tested up to: 5.5
 Requires PHP: 5.6
 License: GNU General Public License v2 or later License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Copyright: 2015-2020 Carolina Nymark

-Billie is a responsive accessible blog theme with a call to action and search form in the header.
+Billie is a responsive, accessible blog theme with a call to action and search form in the header.

 = Description ==
-Billie is a responsive accessible blog theme.
+Billie is a responsive and accessible blog theme.
 The theme has two optional menus (including a social menu), several different sidebars and a footer widget area that will hold any number of widgets.
 The theme is compatible with the new block editor, and also includes a Call To Action button and two page sections that you can combine with your front page.